mattheworres/emoncms-docker/README.md

 Docker image for running [emoncms](https://github.com/emoncms/emoncms) on [Unraid](https://unraid.net).

-This image assumes you already have both a MySQL/MariaDB instance handy, as well as an instance of Redis.
-It will automatically install a MQTT instance to use, but you can configure it to use an exterior instance as well.
+This image assumes you already have the following instances handy: MySQL/MariaDB, Redis and MQTT.

 # Quick start